AdobeDocs/advertising-cloud.en/help/dsp/audiences/audience-about.md

 DSP can import your own first-party data segments from your data management platform (DMP) and provide them to any set of advertisers, as needed.

-DSP is an integrated destination for the [!DNL Adobe Real-Time Customer Data Profile (CDP)](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/overview.html), allowing you to share authenticated first-party segments with approved advertisers and users for campaign activation.
+DSP is an integrated destination for [the [!DNL Adobe Real-Time Customer Data Profile (CDP)]](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/overview.html), allowing you to share authenticated first-party segments with approved advertisers and users for campaign activation.
 To learn more about the Real-Time CDP integration, see the [Sources section](/help/dsp/audiences/sources/source-about.md).

 DSP can also import custom third-party segments, including complex combinations of third-party segments.
 You can provide the segments to any set of advertisers, as needed.